pietrobraione/sushi/README.md

 * `-classes`: a semicolon separated list of paths; It is the classpath of the software to test.
 * `-target_class`: the name in [internal classfile format](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#14757) of the class to test: SUSHI will generate tests for all the methods in the class.
 Or alternatively:
 * `-target_method`: the signature of a method to test.
 The signature is a semicolon-separated list of: the name of the container class in internal classfile format; the [descriptor](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#1169) of the method; the name of the method.
 You can use the `javap` command, included with every JDK setup, to obtain the internal format signatures of methods: `javap -s my.Class` prints the list of all the methods in `my.Class` with their signatures in internal format.
-* `-evosuite`: the path of the EvoSuite jar file contained in the evosuite/ folder.
+* `-evosuite`: the path of the EvoSuite jar file contained in the `evosuite/` folder.
-* `-jbse_lib`: this must be set to the path of the JBSE jar in the lib/ folder.
+* `-jbse_lib`: this must be set to the path of the `jbse.jar` file.
-* `-sushi_lib`: this must be set to the path of sushi-lib.jar.
+* `-sushi_lib`: this must be set to the path of the `sushi-lib.jar` file.
 * `-z3`:  the path to the Z3 binary (you can omit it if Z3 is on the system PATH).
 * `-tmp_base`: a path to a temporary directory; SUSHI needs to create many files for its intermediate results, and will put them in a subdirectory of `-tmp_base` having as name the date and time it was launched.
 * `-out`: a path to a directory where the generated tests will be put.

-An alternative way to configure SUSHI is to define a subclass of the class `sushi.configure.ParametersModifier` contained in the sushi-lib project.
-The subclass should override the `modify` methods that receive as input a  parameter object, and modify it by setting the parameters of interest.
+An alternative way to configure SUSHI is to define a subclass of the class `sushi.configure.ParametersModifier` contained in the sushi-lib subproject.
+The subclass should override one or more of the `modify` methods that receive as input a  parameter object, and modify the object by setting the parameters of interest.
 In this case SUSHI must be invoked by specifying the following options:

 * `-params_modifier_path`: the path where your custom subclass of  `sushi.configure.ParametersModifier` is.